 - Coma

-Because Tianeptine impacts serotonin levels, abusing the drug for long periods also increases the likelihood of serotonin syndrome.
+Because tianeptine impacts serotonin levels, abusing the drug for long periods also increases the likelihood of serotonin syndrome.
 This syndrome occurs when a person’s serotonin levels are too high.

 Serotonin syndrome can easily become complicated and lead to dangerous symptoms like insomnia, loss of muscle coordination, high blood pressure, muscle rigidity, and others if it goes untreated.
-As we previously mentioned, Tianeptine withdrawal symptoms can also occur in people who become physically dependent on the drug.
+As we previously mentioned, tianeptine withdrawal symptoms can also occur in people who become physically dependent on the drug.

 Tianeptine withdrawals may include agitation, anxiety, muscle aches, insomnia, abdominal cramping, and more.
 These symptoms are not only highly painful and uncomfortable, but they can become life-threatening without medical supervision.